Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Accessing AAA Services:

-2. Call your regional AAA directly using the contact directory above
+1. Call your regional AAA directly using the directory above

-3. Visit local senior centers which often serve as AAA access points
+3. Local senior centers and community organizations often serve as access points for AAA-coordinated services (availability varies by area)

-Important Notice: Program details and eligibility requirements may change.
-Always verify current information with Michigan Department of Health & Human Services at 1-855-777-5777 or the specific program contacts listed.
-This guide provides information for educational purposes only and is not affiliated with government programs.
+Important Notice: Program details and eligibility requirements can change.
+Always verify current information with the appropriate agency or program.
+This guide is for educational purposes only and is not affiliated with Michigan state agencies or federal programs.

 Michigan Department of Health & Human Services (MDHHS)